-50. From as early as 2006, the defendants and their unnamed co-conspirators have engaged in a conspiracy to rig bids in respect of condominium refurbishments in the GTA and surrounding areas, and other place or places unknown, contrary to sections 45 and 47 of the Competition Act.
+50. From as early as 2006, the defendants and their unnamed co-conspirators have engaged in a conspiracy to rig bids in respect of condominium refurbishments in the

+GTA and surrounding areas, and other place or places unknown, contrary to sections 45 and 47 of the Competition Act.
-51. The defendants and their unnamed co-conspirators carried out the conspiracy by agreeing that, in response to calls for bids or tenders, one or more of them would (a) not submit a bid; (b) withdraw a bid; or (c) submit a bid arrived at by agreement.

-52. The plaintiff and Proposed Class were not informed before bidding about the agreement made between the defendants.

-53. The defendants and their unnamed co-conspirators carried out the conspiracy by:
+- 51. The defendants and their unnamed co-conspirators carried out the conspiracy by agreeing that, in response to calls for bids or tenders, one or more of them would (a) not submit a bid; (b) withdraw a bid; or (c) submit a bid arrived at by agreement. - 52.
+The plaintiff and Proposed Class were not informed before bidding about the agreement made between the defendants. - 53.
+The defendants and their unnamed co-conspirators carried out the conspiracy by: - (a) participating in meetings, conversations, and communications inOntario to discuss coordinating prices; - (b) agreeing, during those meetings, conversations, and communications,on the prices of condominium refurbishment; - (c) agreeing, during those meetings, conversations, and communications,to rig bids for condominium refurbishment; - (d) agreeing, during those meetings, conversations, and communications, to coordinate price adjustments; - (e) selling for the agreed upon prices, controlling discounts, rigging bids, and otherwise fixing, increasing, maintaining or stabilizing prices for condominium refurbishment:

-- (a) participating in meetings, conversations, and communications in Ontario to discuss coordinating prices; - (b) agreeing, during those meetings, conversations, and communications, on the prices of condominium refurbishment; - (c) agreeing, during those meetings, conversations, and communications, to rig bids for condominium refurbishment; - (d) agreeing, during those meetings, conversations, and communications, to coordinate price adjustments; - (e) selling for the agreed upon prices, controlling discounts, rigging bids, and otherwise fixing, increasing, maintaining or stabilizing prices for condominium refurbishment; - (f) allocating the supply of condominium refurbishment services, in the GTA and surrounding areas specifically; - (g) accepting payment for condominium refurbishments in the GTA and surrounding areas at collusive and supracompetitive prices; - (h) engaging in meetings, conversations, and communications for the purpose of monitoring and enforcing adherence to the agreed-upon bidrigging scheme; - (i) actively and deliberately employing steps to keep their conduct secret and to conceal and hide facts, including but not limited to using code names, following security rules to prevent paper trails, abusing confidences, communicating by telephone, and meeting in locations where they were unlikely to be discovered by other competitors and industry participants;

-- (j) preventing or lessening, unduly, competition in the market in the GTA and surrounding areas for condominium refurbishment services; - (k) exchanging commercially sensitive information; and - applying a coordinated strategy to increase the prices of condominium refurbishment in order to secure higher price levels for long-term contracts.
+- allocating the supply of condominium refurbishment services, in the GTA and surrounding areas specifically; - (g) accepting payment for condominium refurbishments in the GTA and surrounding areas at collusive and supracompetitive prices; - (h) engaging in meetings, conversations, and communications for the purpose of monitoring and enforcing adherence to the agreed-upon bidrigging scheme; - (i) actively and deliberately employing steps to keep their conduct secret and to conceal and hide facts, including but not limited to using code names, following security rules to prevent paper trails, abusing confidences, communicating by telephone, and meeting in locations where they were unlikely to be discovered by other competitors and industry participants; - (j) preventing or lessening, unduly, competition in the market in the GTA and surrounding areas for condominium refurbishment services; - (k) exchanging commercially sensitive information; and - (l) applying a coordinated strategy to increase the prices of condominium refurbishment in order to secure higher price levels for long-term contracts.

-54. The conduct described above constitutes offences under Part VI of the Competition Act, in particular sections 45(1) and 47.
-The plaintiff claims loss and damage under section 36(1) of the Competition Act in respect of this unlawful conduct.

-55. As a result of the unlawful conduct alleged herein, the plaintiff and other members of the Proposed Class paid supracompetitive prices for condominium refurbishment services.

-56. The defendants took active, deliberate and wrongful steps to conceal their participation in the alleged conspiracy.

-57. Because the defendants' agreements, understanding, and conspiracies were kept secret, the plaintiff and other members of the Proposed Class were unaware of the defendants' unlawful conduct during the Class Period, and they did not know at the time that they were paying supracompetitive prices for condominium refurbishment services.
+- 54. The conduct described above constitutes offences under Part VI of the Competition Act, in particular sections 45(1) and 47.
+The plaintiff claims loss and damage under section 36(1) of the Competition Act in respect of this unlawful conduct. - 54.1 In the alternative, the defendants were parties to the alleged offence under section 45 of the Competition Act, pursuant to section 21(1)(b) of the Criminal Code by knowingly aiding in the commission of the offences.
+Their practices of charging higher prices and submitting higher bids resulted in higher prices and an allocation of customers in the condominium refurbishment industry in the GTA and they are jointly and severally liable for damages. - 55.
+As a result of the unlawful conduct alleged herein, the plaintiff and other members of the Proposed Class paid supracompetitive prices for condominium refurbishment services. - 56.
+The defendants took active, deliberate and wrongful steps to conceal their participation in the alleged conspiracy. - 57.
+Because the defendants' agreements, understanding, and conspiracies were kept secret, the plaintiff and other members of the Proposed Class were unaware of the defendants' unlawful conduct during the Class Period, and they did not know at the time that they were paying supracompetitive prices for condominium refurbishment services.